course-details-portlet

 Knowledge

-• The student has knowledge about the basic physiological processes associated with energy release, circulation, respiration and muscle activity, and how these processes are regulated and altered by physical activity in the context of physical fitness and health
+• The student has knowledge about the basic physiological processes associated with energy transfer, circulation, respiration and muscle activity, and how these processes are regulated and altered by physical activity in the context of physical fitness and health

 Skills